Tai Chi Qigong for Ehlers Danlos

 - Strengthen the muscles around the joints.

-- Management of chronic fatigue.
+- Management of pain-insomnia and chronic fatigue.

 - Increase the function of all body systems; lymph, circulatory, hormone, organ health, immune system etc.

-- Being compassionate to yourself.
+- Learn to be compassionate with yourself.

 - Detox the body through movement.

 - Slow and deep breathing for improved physiological function, easing mental stresses and releasing physical tension.